The Frankincense Route

 Today, explore Muscat with an orientation tour.
 Begin with a visit to the Sultan Qaboos Grand Mosque, a vast edifice of pale Indian sandstone which can accommodate 20,000 worshippers.

-Next, travel to the Al-Alam Palace, home to HM Sultan Qaboos Bin Said, the ruler of Oman since 1970 (and the longest-serving ruler in the Arab world).
+The Al-Alam Palace, home to HM Sultan Qaboos Bin Said, the ruler of Oman since 1970 (and the longest-serving ruler in the Arab world).
 A graduate of Sandhurst Military Academy in England and an avid fan of Western classical music, Sultan Qaboos came to power as a moderniser, and has overseen a period of sustained development for his country, whose neutrality he has maintained in the face of various Middle Eastern conflicts over the decades.

 Return to the hotel, evening is at leisure.